otwcode/otwarchive/README.md

 multifandom archive also run by the OTW.

-Our ultimate goal is to release OTW-Archive in a form that can be installed and used by any fan archivist who wants to create her own archive.
+Our ultimate goal is to release OTW-Archive in a form that can be installed and used by any fan archivist interested in creating and maintaining a fanwork archive.

 You can get more information about our broad development plan at the [OTW-Archive Roadmap](http://transformativeworks.org/projects/archive).